MichaelHopwood/PI-Python/README.md

 # PI-Python
 Python code targeting and using PI data

-`OSI_loadfloat.py` - contains functions that focus on interactions with the PI System by connecting to the data archive directly
+`Pithon_Servers.py` - contains functions that focus on interactions with the PI System by connecting to the data archive directly

-`Pithon_Loadfloat_Systems.py` - contains functions for getting information from the PI System by connecting to the AF Server
+`Pithon_Systems.py` - contains functions for getting information from the PI System by connecting to the AF Server

 `interfacePithon.py` - active code running on the Interface machine which grabs data from mySQL server, parses the data, adds a datetime timestamp, and stores into the PI System

 Osisoft Packages: __[system hierarchy](https://techsupport.osisoft.com/Documentation/PI-AF-SDK/html/eb961f37-282a-43d2-8f8c-f19ce07d9fa8.htm)__

-### OSI_loadfloat
+### Pithon Servers
 ##### Access PI information by connecting to the archive
 | Function | Description |
 | ------ | ----------- |